hot spring with weird rock formations

 The upper terrace is a short driving loop that takes about 30 minutes to complete and has several pullovers where you can get out of the car and take a closer look at some of the features.
 Some of the major highlights here are the Orange Spring Mound, the Aphrodite Terrace, and the Angel Terrace.

 The lower terrace is a boardwalk hiking path that totals just 1.75 miles, or 2.8 kilometers.
 Highlights of the lower terrace include Mound Spring and Jupiter Terrace, Minerva Terrace, and the Liberty Cap.
-You can walk from the upper terrace to the lower terrace without driving to the next lot, but you’ll need to be fit enough to tackle several hundred stairs.
+You can walk from the upper terrace to the lower terrace without driving to the next lot, but you’ll need to be fit enough to tackle well over a hundred stairs.

 mammoth hot springs mapYellowstone NPS, restoration by Matt Holly